Pilar Kuhn & Rod Ott

 And puppies are always raised in the household and experience many sounds, sights, and stimuli to help prepare them for a new home and becoming a “Canine Good Citizen” some day.

 La Chanson Bouviers last welcomed 8 puppies - 5 boys and 3 girls - out of Sage on December 4, 2020.
-Although attempts were made for a litter or two in 2021, our girls did not cooperate and we have no available puppies at this time.
-We will try for a litter or two in 2022.
+We are thankfully expecting a litter due at the end of June 2023.
 Please read the latest by clicking on the NEWS page or the PUPPIES page.